tweag/ponyrep/README.md

 You need the [GitHub CLI tool](https://cli.github.com/) `gh` in your `$PATH` and configured.
 It's used to make API calls without having to deal with tokens.

 - `ponyrep tmux/tmux`

+# Todo

+A list of ideas to add to ponyrep

+- a `--json` command line parameter
+- a `--wrap [size]` to give the width of the text wrapping when occuring
+- a way to give a custom formatting string
+- handle PRs
+- handle commits?